disha-p08/BEC456B_LIC_4NI24EC045/Exp2_CS_amplifier_diff_configurations/CS_amplifier_configurations.md

 **Inference:**

 The diode-connected configuration effectively trades high gain for increased bandwidth and linearity.
 This setup is ideal for integrated circuits where high-value resistors are difficult to fabricate.
 It demonstrates that using an active load provides a predictable gain dictated by device geometry (W/L ratios) rather than absolute resistance values.

+---
+**Comparision of all three configurations:**

+Resistive Load :

+-High Voltage Gain: Provides the highest potential gain among the three.

+-Large Output Swing: Allows for a wide range of output voltage variation.

+Source Degeneration :

+-Improved Linearity: Reduces distortion, making the amplifier more linear.

+-Increased Input Impedance: Higher input resistance due to the feedback effect at the source.

+Diode-Connected Load :

+-Better Bandwidth: Typically offers a higher 3dB frequency compared to high-gain resistive loads.

+-Reduced Area: Occupies significantly less space on a silicon chip than a high-value resistor.